alicmn/game-website/README.md

 # How to Play the Games

+These games are developed using Bootstrap and pure JavaScript.

 ## Step 1: Open the Game Site
 - Navigate to the `src` folder and open the `index.html` file.
 - This will launch the game site in your browser.